eladb/node-connect-girror/README.md

 $ npm install connect-girror
 ```

-The sample below "mounts" the GitHub repository https://github.com/eladb/foo into the `/foo`
+The sample below "mounts" the github repository https://github.com/eladb/foo into the `/foo`
 route on the connect/express server.
 When the program is started, [girror](https://github.com/eladb/node-girror) is used to check out a local copy of this repository and [spinner](https://github.com/eladb/node-spinner) is used to spawn `app.js` from this repository and keep it alive.
 HTTP requests into this route are proxied using [http-proxy](https://github.com/nodejitsu/node-http-proxy) into the child app.

 ```js